Planarity, duality and Laplacian congruence: Dual Laplacian matrices

 \begin{definition} If $G$ is a graph with a maximal forest $M$ then any matrix congruent over $\mathbb{Z}$ to $I^{\prime}+C(M)^{T}C(M)$ is a \emph{reduced dual Laplacian }matrix of $G$. \end{definition}

+When $C(M)$ is the empty matrix -- i.e., when $m = \ell$ or $G$ is a forest -- the matrix $I^{\prime}+C(M)^{T}C(M)$ of Definition \ref{lapmatu} should be interpreted as being equal to $I'$.
+It is empty if $G$ is a forest.

-\begin{definition} If $G$ is a graph then an \emph{unreduced} dual Laplacian matrix of $G$ is obtained by adjoining a row and column to a reduced dual Laplacian matrix of $G$, in such a way that the rows and columns of the resulting matrix sum to $\mathbf{0}$. \end{definition}
+\begin{definition} If $G$ is a graph then an \emph{unreduced} dual Laplacian matrix of $G$ is obtained by adjoining a row and column to a reduced dual Laplacian matrix of $G$, so that the rows and columns of the resulting matrix sum to $\mathbf{0}$. \end{definition}

 Notice that compared to Definitions \ref{lapmatu} and \ref{reducel}, Definitions \ref{lapdual} and \ref{unredlapdual} are \textquotedblleft backward\textquotedblright: we start with reduced dual Laplacian matrices, and construct unreduced dual Laplacian matrices by enlarging the reduced ones.
 To make sure there is no misunderstanding we should emphasize that dual Laplacians do not require dual graphs: every graph has reduced and unreduced dual Laplacian matrices, whether the graph is planar or nonplanar.
 If $G=M$ is a forest, the only reduced dual Laplacian matrix of $G$ is the empty $0\times0$ matrix, and the only unreduced dual Laplacian matrix of $G$ is the $1\times1$ matrix $\mathbf{0}$.
 Otherwise the reduced dual Laplacian matrices of $G$ are symmetric $(m-n+c(G))\times(m-n+c(G))$ matrices.